Track an outbreak, look for a cure.

 In the activity, students use TI-Nspire™ technology’s Data & Statistics application to determine the mass of an object from force and acceleration data and calculate the maximum static friction force for the various surfaces to explain what happens to the Superhero in the simulation.

-Try TI-Nspire™ software for free and experience this engaging STEM Behind Hollywood activity, as well as other TI-Nspire™ digital resources, by downloading a free trial of TI-Nspire™ Teacher Software or TI-Nspire™ Student Software (available for Mac® and PC platforms).
+Try TI-Nspire™ CX for free and experience this engaging STEM Behind Health activity, as well as other TI-Nspire™ digital resources.